How did a prior school teacher, school counselor, and university professor end up being a full-time blogger?

 It has been an exciting journey that I like to share because it fuels my passion to help other people create a life where their priorities are truly lived, not just spoken.

 I can see now, in looking back, that my experiences were simply meant to be able to use my teaching background to help others achieve job independence.

 It is absolutely possible to create or replace your current income with a blog, affording you the opportunity to work from anywhere.

-If that is from the comfort of your home snuggled deep into your favorite chair, great.
+From the comfort of your home, if that is snuggled deep into your favorite chair, great.

 Do you want to travel and experience the wonders of the amazing world?
 No problem.

-You love your special corner in your local coffee shop, smelling the fresh brew waft pass you as you work?
+You love your special corner in your local coffee shop, smelling the fresh brew waft past you as you work?
 That is fine too!

 I have spent my professional life helping others as an educator.
 It is where I am most comfortable and experience the greatest reward – helping others succeed.

 My ‘story’ in an infographic several years after I started my first blog.
 This graphic was on my website About Me page.

 Help a million, make a million.Dr.
 Tawna Schmidt